rgeissen/teradata-mcp-server/docs/server_guide/VIDEO_LIBRARY.md

 ## Installation

-[Installing on a mac](https://www.youtube.com/watch?v=QokGX1a5ZuU) - this is a longer video walking you through the steps to install the server on your mac.
+[Installing streamable HTTP server](https://www.youtube.com/watch?v=TIZ7jSJXRMo) - this is the most flexible approach to installing the server

+[Installing for Development](https://www.youtube.com/watch?v=DDzbVCKbUgQ) - this installed from github so you have access to tall the source code